Pokémon Mystery Dungeon: Red Rescue Team and Blue Rescue Team

-Below are explainations about their use by the game:
+Below are explanations about their use by the game:

-- ??????????: It seems to be a placeholder or early test.
-Trying to make it appear by using any kind of method makes the game to crash due to multiple invalid datas.
+- ??????????: This seems to be a placeholder or early test.
+Trying to make it appear by using any kind of method makes the game crash due to multiple invalid data fields.
 It also has unique unused dungeon ally dialogue.

 - Munchlax: Part of its animations are used for two side-story events, which occur randomly after the main story is finished.
-Its dungeon dialogue is used for Pokémon escorted in mission.
+Its dungeon dialogue is used for Pokémon escorted in missions.

-- Statue: It has a single sprite image which is used for the Kangaskan Statue, which allows to save the game before entering a dungeon during story events.
-In dungeon appears completely black due to a glitch.
+- Statue: It has a single sprite image which is used for the Kangaskan Statue, which allows you to save the game before entering a dungeon during story events.
+In dungeons, it appears completely black due to a glitch.

-- Rayquaza : A clone of Rayquaza which animations are used for main-story cutscenes.
+- Rayquaza : A clone of Rayquaza, whose animations are used for main-story cutscenes.